tboox/tbox/README.md

 The project focuses on making C development easier and provides many modules (.e.g stream, coroutine, regex, container, algorithm ...), so that any developer can quickly pick it up and enjoy the productivity boost when developing in C language.

-It supports the following platforms:
+It supports the following platforms: Windows, Macosx, Linux, Android, iOS, *BSD and etc.

-- Windows
-- Macosx
-- Linux
-- Android
-- iOS
-- *BSD

 And it provides many compiling options using [xmake](https://github.com/xmake-io/xmake):